Orion Optics VX8 f/4.5 Newtonian reflector review

-The VX series is aimed at those who want a quality, easy to use telescope.
+The Orion Optics VX8 f/4.5 Newtonian reflector is a stalwart telescope to get your stargazing passion started.
+The VX series is aimed at those who want a quality, easy to use telescope.£528 Skip to view deals

 The VX8 is an affordable yet lightweight system, and without accessories weighs just 7kg.